anmarjarjees/anmarjarjees/README.md

 > git clone https://github.com/anmarjarjees/git-review.git

 - To connect your local folder with your remote repository (my example):

+Make sure that Git is initialized within the current folder:
+> git init

+Then:
 > git remote add origin https://github.com/anmarjarjees/git-basic.git
 - To download all the files that only exist in the remote repo:
 > git pull origin main